Clinician Educator Track

 - HIV Clinic at ZSFG ("Ward 86")

 - ID Clinic (General and Transplant) at UCSFMC

 - Other: HIV-HCV Coninfection Clinic (Ward 86), STD, TB, etc.

 - Inpatient clinical experience:

 - How will the CE fellow learn about medical education?
-Most fellows will apply and be accepted into the Health Professions Education (HPE) Pathway Program, a one-‐year program dedicated to providing learners with a strong foundational understanding of medical There is a one-month intensive in class learning program and support for an educational research project.
+Most fellows will apply and be accepted into the Health Professions Education (HPE) Pathway Program, a one‐year program dedicated to providing learners with a strong foundational understanding of medical education.
+There is a one-month intensive in class learning program and support for an educational research project.

 - What hands on teaching experiences will the CE fellow have?

 - Small group leader during first‐year medical student microbiology course

 - Provide didactic lectures on clinical topics for students, residents, and CME courses